 Assets acquired through or instead of loan foreclosure are initially recorded at fair value less costs to sell when acquired, establishing a new cost basis.
 They are subsequently accounted for at lower of cost or fair value less estimated costs to sell.
 Fair value is commonly based on recent real estate appraisals which are updated no less frequently than on an annual basis.
 Appraisals may utilize a single valuation approach or a combination of approaches including comparable sales and the income approach.
 Adjustments are routinely made in the appraisal process by the independent appraisers to adjust for differences between comparable sales and income data available.
 In the second quarter of 2024, the Company recorded \$11.4 million of OREO as a result of obtaining physical possession of two foreclosed properties as partial consideration for amounts owed on non-performing loans related to an isolated loan relationship.
-As of June 30, 2024, this OREO property had a carrying amount of \$11.4 million.
+During the third quarter of 2024, the Company recorded an additional \$25.6 million of OREO related to a third foreclosed property within the same loan relationship.
+As of June 30, 2024 September 30, 2024, these OREO property properties had a carrying amount of \$11.4 \$37.0 million.
 As of December 31, 2023, the Company did not own any OREO properties.